Multi-agent reinforcement learning for the control of three-dimensional Rayleigh-B\'enard convection: Formulation and Methodology

 In the above, each raw action is first subtracted by the mean over actions for all segments (\textit{i.e.}, for each MARL agent) to form action perturbations $a'^{(j)}_t$.
 The value $K$ is a factor to ensure that action perturbations larger than $1$ are scaled down before being converted into temperatures.
 The factor $\Lambda$ controls the magnitude of the temperature actuations.
 The above equations ensure that the mean temperature at the bottom boundary is kept at a constant value of $T_{H,0}=2$.
 This is the constant mean temperature constraint as described in Sec. \ref{subsec:methodology_rbc}.
 The RBC flow regime is characterised by the \Ra{} which depends on $T_{H,0}$, and thus changing $T_{H,0}$ would modify this regime.
 Thus, the constant mean temperature constraint is to ensure that despite the application of the control values, the regime of the instability remains unmodified and the system is controlled within this regime.

 The states, rewards and actions described above are implemented within the framework of the `Tensorforce' library \citep{tensorforce}.
 Tensorforce contains several optimisation algorithms for reinforcement learning.
 In the present work, the widely used policy gradient method, proximal policy optimisation (PPO), is employed to train the agent.
 PPO is an actor-critic method where the actor approximates the policy distribution and the critic approximates the value function of the current state \citep{sutton2018reinforcement}.
 Both the policy and the critic are represented by neural networks.
-We make a distinction in terminology between two types of episodes used in the MARL framework: `CFD episodes' and `MARL episodes'.
-A CFD episode is a simulation of the entire RBC domain for 200 actuations.
-Each actuation in a CFD episode comprises $\mathrm{N_{ag}}$ actions applied locally by each MARL pseudo-environment.
-Hence, each pseudo-environment applies 200 actuations in one CFD episode.
-We define 200 actuations applied by a single pseudo-environment as one MARL episode.
-For $\mathrm{N_{ag}}$ pseudo-environments, one CFD episode equals $\mathrm{N_{ag}}$ MARL episodes.
-All results in this paper are plotted with respect to CFD episodes only.
-Therefore, hereafter in the text and figures, the usage of the term `episode' refers to `CFD episode', unless otherwise specified.
-A set of other training hyperparameters used in this study is provided in Table \ref{tab:parameters}.